MLA's Weekly Health Care Wrap-Up

 Boustany Launches CMMI Innovation Challenge Inquiry

 Ways and Means Oversight Subcommittee Chairman Charles Boustany launched an inquiry into Center for Medicare and Medicaid Innovation funding, particularly the $1 billion Innovation Challenge.
-The letter, which can be found here, came just days before CMMI announced its latest round of awardees.
+The letter came just days before CMMI announced its latest round of awardees.

 MLA Health Care News